 Electronic messages for Blue Cliff Career College may or may not be handled by Google under their Google Apps for Education product and / or a Godaddy App or Microsoft Outlook or similar apps.
 This handling or processing of email traffic is done in order to provide a consistent, reliable means of communications from BCCC.
 It also allows user to use other products under the Google Apps umbrella such as Documents and Calendar for free.
 Since we are using their product, we are also governed by Google's Terms of Service.
-You can read through their policies by clicking <a href="https://example.com/here-emails-new-communication-emails-new-commu
+You can read through their policies by clicking here or ask for a copy at the Education Office.